This Delicious Nutella Fudge recipe will make your sweet tooth do a happy dance and have you coming back for more!

 - Melt your butter in a heavy-bottomed pot over medium heat.

-- Add your brown sugar, vanilla bean caviar, and half-and-half and bring the mixture to a boil.
+- Add your brown sugar, vanilla bean caviar (or vanilla extract), and half-and-half and bring the mixture to a boil.
 Let it boil, stirring constantly, for 2 minutes.

 - Move the pan to a cool burner and stir in the Nutella.
 I’d recommend spritzing your measuring cup with a little non-stick spray before putting the Nutella in there, which will make it less likely to stick.